KatiaAuxilien/Battleship/README.md

 biblioNavale.o & biblioNavale.c: Library required for the completion of the first part.
 Sujet.pdf

-### "Rendu" Directory: Submitted files, including a first part and a second part.
+### "Rendered" Directory: Submitted files, including a first part and a second part.

 bataillenavale.c: Work submitted for the first part.
 Grade received: 19/20